Pattern: Client-side service discovery

 The Microservices Example application is an example of an application that uses client-side service discovery.
 It is written in Scala and uses Spring Boot and Spring Cloud as the Microservice chassis.
 They provide various capabilities including client-side discovery.

-is a component of that application.
+RegistrationServiceProxy is a component of that application.

-In order to register a user, it invokes another service using the Spring Framework’s RestTemplate
+In order to register a user, it invokes another service using the Spring Framework’s RestTemplate:

 @Component